Primary

 Generate power from your hips by rotating through your core, not just throwing with your arms.
 Catch the rebound and immediately throw again to develop reactive rotational power.

-Want Rotational Medicine Ball Throw in your program?
+See where Rotational Medicine Ball Throw fits in your weekly plan

 Stand perpendicular to a wall holding medicine ball at hip.